-- 5. Domestic violence.
-A felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the state of California or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the state of California. - 6.
-Stalking.
-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (A) fear for their safety or the safety of others; or (B) suffer substantial emotional distress. - 7.
+- Course of conduct means two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through a third party, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes a person's property. - ii.
+Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant. - iii.
+Substantial emotional distress means significant mental suffering or anguish that may, but not necessarily require medical or other professional treatment or counseling. - 7.
 Sexual Exploitation occurs when a person takes sexual advantage of another person for the benefit of anyone other than that person, without that person's consent.
-Examples of behavior that could rise to the level of sexual exploitation include but are not limited to: prostituting another person; recording images (e.g., video, photograph) or audio of another person's sexual activity, intimate body parts, or nakedness without that person's consent; distributing images (e.g., video, photograph) or audio of another person's sexual activity, intimate body parts, or nakedness if the individual distributing the images or audio knows or should have known that the person depicted in the images or audio did not consent to such disclosure and objects to such disclosure; and, viewing another person's sexual activity, intimate body parts, or nakedness in a place where that person would have a reasonable expectation of privacy, without that person's consent, re, and for the purpose of arousing or gratifying sexual desire.
+Examples of behavior that could rise to the level of sexual exploitation include but are not limited to: prostituting another person; recording images (e.g., video, photograph) or audio of another person's sexual activity, intimate body parts, or nakedness without that person's consent; distributing images (e.g., video, photograph) or audio of another person's sexual activity, intimate body parts, or nakedness if the individual distributing the images or audio knows or should have known that the person depicted in the images or audio did not consent to such disclosure and objects to such disclosure; and, viewing another person's sexual activity, intimate body parts, or nakedness in a place where that person would have a reasonable expectation of privacy, without that person's consent and for the purpose of arousing or gratifying sexual desire.
 Sexual exploitation may occur regardless of whether sexual activity takes place.

-V. Definitions
+V. Other Policy Definitions

-- 7. Affirmative consent means affirmative, conscious, and voluntary agreement to engage in sexual activity.
+- 1. Affirmative consent means affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other or others to engage in the sexual activity.
 Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time. - Lack of protest or resistance does not mean consent. - Silence does not mean consent. - The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.